MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-forecasting-api-overview.md

 Once initialized, you must prepare the training dataset.
 There are two options:

-1. You can prepare the dataset “manually” by inserting records into a temporary instance of the **Time Series Buffer** table.
+1. You can prepare the dataset "manually” by inserting records into a temporary instance of the **Time Series Buffer** table.
 2. Or, you can use the helper method `PrepareData`, which will do it for you.
 The `PrepareData` method transforms any passed record into a format, which can be processed by the Forecasting API.
 For example, if you want to detect sales volume, you'll probably use the **Item Ledger Entry** table as the source table:

 ```al
 var
   ItemLedgerEntry: Record "Item Ledger Entry";
   Date: Record Date;